-Arve Henriksen is a classically trained musician whose ethereal, Japanese-influenced trumpet playing has literally placed him in a league of his own.
+Arve Henriksen is a classically trained musician whose ethereal, Japanese-influenced trumpet playing has placed him in a league of his own.
 He was born in Stranda, Norway, and educated at the Trondheim Conservatory.
-It was during his time at the conservatory that a friend gave Henriksen a tape recording of the shakuhachi flute.
+It was during his time at the conservatory that a friend gave him a tape recording of the shakuhachi flute.
 Henriksen was hooked.
 "I let the music 'ring' and develop in my head," he said.
 "I was astonished by the sound of this flute."
-His interest in minimalist Japanese music went on to have a profound effect on his trumpet playing and his music career.
+His interest in minimalist Japanese music had a profound effect on his trumpet playing and his music career.

-Henriksen went on to collaborate with numerous musicians on avant-garde, minimalist, and Eastern-influenced music, working with artists such as Anders Jormin, Edward Vesala, and the Source, before striking out on his own with 2001's Sakuteiki.
-He is also trumpeter in the improvisational jazz groups Supersilent and Food with Thomas Strønen, Iain Ballamy, and Mats Eilertsen; the latter recorded their debut, Veggie, in 2002.
+Henriksen collaborated with numerous musicians on avant-garde, minimalist, and Eastern-influenced music, working with artists such as Anders Jormin, Edward Vesala, and the Source before striking out on his own with 2001's Sakuteiki.
+He is also trumpeter in the improvisational jazz groups Supersilent and Food, with Thomas Strønen, Iain Ballamy, and Mats Eilertsen; the latter recorded their debut, Veggie, in 2002.

 Several albums followed over the years, including 2004's critically acclaimed Chiaroscuro, 2007's Strjon, and his acclaimed ECM debut, Cartography, in 2009.
-Henriksen's credits also include contributions to the works of other artists as musician, arranger, and producer.
-He has worked with the Christian Wallumrød Ensemble, Arild Andersen, Jon Balke, Sinikka Langeland Ensemble, and David Sylvian, among others.
+Henriksen's credits also include contributions to the works of other artists such as the Christian Wallumrød Ensemble, Arild Andersen, Jon Balke, Sinikka Langeland Ensemble, and David Sylvian, among others.